-We’ve put together a list of 7 general tips to keep in mind while traveling overseas, especially to countries in the southern hemisphere.
+We’ve put together a list of 7 general tips to keep in mind while travelling overseas, especially to countries in the southern hemisphere.
 This is by no means an exhaustive list.
-We think this is a good place to start as we all reflect on the ways in which our presence while traveling can cause harm, often unintentionally.
+We think this is a good place to start as we all reflect on the ways in which our presence while travelling can cause harm, often unintentionally.

 - What picture are you painting?